-Cold-formed steel framing helped a university add 598 beds on campus in just 14 months and meet a critical deadline: the arrival of students for the new school year.
-Victory Hall, a 163,415-square-foot dormitory at the University of North Texas at Denton, Texas, again proves that designers and builders can use cold-formed steel in load-bearing applications and get better and faster results.
+Cold-formed steel framing (CFS) helped a university add 598 beds on campus in just 14 months and meet a critical deadline: the arrival of students for the new school year.
+Victory Hall, a 163,415-square-foot dormitory at the University of North Texas at Denton, Texas, again proves that designers and builders can use CFS in load-bearing applications and get better and faster results.

 Among commercial builders, cold-formed steel has long been a preferred choice for curtain walls and partitions.
 Such systems are non-combustible, affordable and typically easy to install.
 But what about for low-rise load-bearing applications?
 The Victory Hall project needed a structural system — one that could go up quickly within budget.

 “The university was interested in meeting a schedule and lowering costs,” says Virgil Strange, President, Axiom Commercial, Denton, and then a consultant to Nuconsteel.

 “UNT wanted to accommodate new design parameters,” Strange says.

 Lead architect/engineer Carter & Burgess (now the Jacobs Engineering Group) and design partner Architecture Demarest helped fast-track the five-month design phase of the

 low-rise structures.
 Victory Hall would consist of two brick and limestone-faced buildings three and four stories respectively.
 They’d have common entry spaces and a cafeteria.
 The original plans called for the buildings to have a concrete structure.
 The streamlined redesign replaced concrete with cold-formed steel structural framing.

 Strange started working the switch to cold-formed steel after construction was underway.
 “I got to know all the architects and the design-build people at UNT,” he says “One night at a social event, Victory Hall came up in conversation.
 I learned the university was having trouble with it’s scheduling and costs.”